canonical/kafka-operator/docs/how-to/h-deploy.md

 # How to deploy Charmed Kafka

-To deploy a Charmed Kafka cluster on a bare environment, it is required to:
+To deploy a Charmed Kafka cluster on a bare environment, it is necessary to:
 1. Setup a Juju Controller
 2. Setup a Juju Model
 3. Deploy Charmed Kafka and Charmed ZooKeeper